 - 10. The liberal arts and sciences include courses in the following academic arenas: social and behavioral sciences; communication; natural and life sciences; mathematics; and the history, literature, and theory of the fine arts (music, art, drama, dance).
 Courses whose primary purpose is directed toward specific occupational or professional objectives or courses in the arts which rely substantially on studio or performance work are not considered liberal arts and sciences for the purpose of this policy.
 Courses required for the general education program are not necessarily synonymous or mutually exclusive with the liberal arts and sciences. - 11.
 A maximum of six semester hours of religion may be counted toward graduation. - 12.
 A maximum of two semester hours of activity courses may be counted toward graduation. - 13.
 A bachelor's degree shall be based upon a minimum of 60 hours, excluding physical education activity courses, at a baccalaureate degree-granting institution, 40 hours of which must be upper-division course work. - 14.
 Students must demonstrate computer proficiency, which includes the competent use of a variety of software and networking applications.
-This requirement may be completed through one of three options: (1) successful completion of a high school computer science course that meets the OSRHE high school curricular requirements (one year or more not to include keyboarding); (2) satisfy the institution's computer proficiency assessment, or (3) successful completion of college-level course work in the computer information systems area (only for students admitted/readmitted to OPSU beginning with Fall 1998 to present).
+By successful completion of all general education coursework, a student has satisfactorily demonstrated computer proficiency.